Jets to hire Robert Saleh as next head coach

 The New York Jets have an agreement in principle to hire Robert Saleh as their next head coach, the team announced late Thursday.

-Saleh, the former San Francisco 49ers defensive coordinator, will replace Adam Gase who was fired after a 2-14 season with New York.
+Saleh, the former San Francisco 49ers defensive coordinator, will replace Adam Gase, who was fired after a 2-14 season with New York.
 Saleh is the fourth Jets head coach since 2009 and the 20th in franchise history.
 He is believed to be the first Muslim head coach in NFL history.

 Saleh had also interviewed for the Philadelphia Eagles’ job after the organization fired Doug Pederson on Monday.
 New York also interviewed Tennessee Titans offensive coordinator Arthur Smith earlier Thursday.
 Smith left without a deal done and that’s when the Jets moved on Saleh.